yorifuji/zenn-rss-parser/README.md

 # get-zenn-articles

-This is a python script to get a list of Zenn articles.
+This is a python script to get a list of Zenn articles from rss feed.

 # Requirements

+- Docker
-- python 2
+    - python 3

 # How to use

->python2 main.py
+>make